QUARTERLY UPDATE

 Please pray:

-Our vision for the Northern Hub is much more than simply providing a study location.
-We hope it will become a thriving centre where students enjoy meaningful fellowship, receive elements of in-person teaching, and experience the benefits of studying alongside others preparing for ministry.
+Newcastle was the birthplace of Westminster UK in 2013, and its affordable beauty, theological heritage, and confessional churches have made it a wonderful home.
+The vision for retaining a Northern Hub is about more than simply maintaining a study location; we hope it will become a thriving centre where northern students will enjoy meaningful fellowship, receive in-person teaching, and experience the benefits of studying alongside others preparing for ministry.

-The trustees also discussed opportunities to strengthen the Hub through future conferences, intensive teaching weeks, faculty discussions, and other events that would serve churches throughout the North East.
+Trustees are also discussing opportunities to strengthen the Hub through future conferences, intensive teaching weeks, faculty discussions, and other events that aim to serve and strengthen gospel churches throughout the North East.

 Please pray: